alex-gutev/generic-cl/README.md

 Generic Function: `CEILING N D`

-Returns `N`, or `N/D` if `D` is provided, rounded towards positive infinity, as the first value, and the remainder of the division if any, as the second return value.
+Performs the division `N/D` if `D` is provided, otherwise equivalent to `N/1`, and returns the result rounded towards positive infinity as the first value, and the `N - result * D` as the second return value.

 Methods: